liqotech/liqo/docs/pages/Architecture/Discovery and Peering/discovery-component.md

 The protocol is described by the following steps:

 1. Each cluster registers its master IP, its ClusterID and the namespace where Liqo is deployed to a mDNS service
-2. The requesting cluster sends on local network a mDNS query to find available foreigns
+2. The requesting cluster sends a mDNS query on the local network to find available foreigns clusters
-3. When someone replies, the requesting cluster gets the required data from the mDNS server
+3. When a reply is received, the requesting cluster reads the data associated to the foreign cluster (i.e., ClusterID, etc) in the mDNS reply
-4. The home cluster stores this information in a `ForeignCluster` CR, along with their `clusterID`
+4. The home cluster stores all this information in a `ForeignCluster` CR

-Exchanged DNS packets are analogous to the ones exchanged in DNS discovery with exception of PTR record.
+mDNS packets are very similar to the ones exchanged in DNS discovery with exception of PTR records.
 In mDNS discovery list of all clusters will be the ones that replies on multicast query on `local.` domain.
-(See following section)

 ### Features